 If you've been following developments in the country's residential real estate market, you've probably already heard the word 'turnkey' home several times.
-So much so that recent news reports highlighted the shortage of much-in-demand turnkey properties in Sydney.

 Whether you're a new home buyer, looking for a better home, or an investor, in this article we lay out the relevant information to help you make a choice.

 What Does Turnkey Mean?

 Definitions for turnkey homes vary depending on different builders.
 In general, a turnkey home is one where once the building work is done, you can turn the key, enter the ready home and start living without the need for renovations, refurbishments, or other additional costs.

 A turnkey property typically comes with the internal painting done, power supply, water and sewage connections taken care of, floor coverings and air conditioning in place, and even landscaping completed.
 It is mainly sold as a fixed price house.

 The turnkey home may also be off-the-plan, ready-built, constructed on your land, or as part of a house and land package.

 In Australia, we also know turnkey homes as a 'move-in ready home' or a 'complete new home.'

 While there isn't any particular profile requirement for buying a turnkey house, the move in, ready home option is ideal for home buyers embracing the 'move-in now' approach.
 In sum, turnkey homes are ideal when:

 - You are looking for a brand new home within budget restrictions.